aristocrats/sikky/README.md

 > A very fast, and small sized TypeScript 2.0 boilerplate.

-This boilerplate uses `TypeScript 2.0 Pre` to compile down to `ES2015` by default.
-From there it's up to you if you want to use `Rollup` and `Bublé` to bundle down to a clean `ES2015` bundle.
-`Bublé` is used for compability with older browsers.
+`TypeScript 2.0 Pre` is the default TypeScript compiler, and the source files get transpiled down to `ES2015` by default. `Rollup` and `Bublé` are used to make a clean `ES2015` bundle.`Bublé` is used for compability with older browsers.
 Easy to get rid of or replaced with `Babel`.

-Rollup keep track of the environment variabels, and output both a development and a production build.
-The production build get minified with `uglify`.
+Debugging and server testing can be done within  `VSCode` itself.

 A complete bundle time is assumed to be around 4 ms, and 6 ms for the unit tests.
 Depends on your computer and the size of your source files.

-The test stack is done with `Karma` + `Mocha` + `TypeScript`. `Rollup + TS 2.0` are used to pre-compile the UT files before they are picked up by Karma.
-This can simply be replaced with a `Webpack` or a `Browserify` solution.
+### BC! v.
+0.9.0 to be pushed soon.
+Read this readme regarding the upcoming changes!

 ## Features